Deep learning approaches show promise for predicting childhood malnutrition: A comparative study with traditional machine learning methods using survey data: Materials and Methods

 \subsubsection{Variables and Measurements}

 \textit{Response variable creation:} We used three WHO-standardized anthropometric z-scores: weight-for-age (WAZ), height-for-age (HAZ), and weight-for-height (WHZ).
 Following WHO guidelines, children with z-scores below -2 standard deviations were classified as underweight, stunted, and wasted, respectively \cite{WHO2006}.
 A composite binary target variable `malnutrition' was created, where a child was classified as malnourished if they exhibited any form of undernutrition (underweight or stunted or wasted).
-In the data set, 23.37\% of children were underweight, 32.37\% were stunted, and 11.89\% were wasted.
-Following this classification, the final data set is balanced with 3,671 (58\%) nourished and 2,745 (42\%) malnourished children.
+The rationale for using a composite outcome was primarily driven by class imbalance considerations.
+In the data set, 1,520 children (23.69\%) were underweight, 2,077 children (32.37\%) were stunted, and 763 children (11.89\%) were wasted, individual conditions exhibited severe imbalance, with wasting alone being particularly problematic for classification modeling.
+Combining these into a composite outcome, the final data set $(n=6,416)$ has moderate class imbalance with 3,671 (57.2\%) nourished and 2,745 (42.8\%) malnourished children.

+Stunting was the most prevalent condition, while wasting was least common -- a pattern consistent with national epidemiological surveys in Nepal.
+The overlap structure (Table \ref{tab:malnutrition_overlap}) demonstrates substantial co-occurrence of conditions with 1,397 children (51\% of malnourished) presenting multiple concurrent indicators.

 \textit{Domain-informed variable selection:} Based on established literature on child malnutrition determinants and expert consultation, we selected 23 available features across six thematic domains aligned with UNICEF's conceptual framework for malnutrition \cite{bangladesh1, papua_new_guinea, first, ethiopia, unicef2020conceptual}: \begin{enumerate} \item \textit{Child care and supervision $(n=6)$}: days left alone for more than one hour, left with a child (under 10) for more than one hour, took away privileges, explained why the behavior was wrong, shook the child